-Despite being an important concept, organizational culture as a perspective to under-stand the behavior of individuals and groups within organizations has its limitations.
+Despite being an important concept, organizational culture as a perspective to understand the behavior of individuals and groups within organizations has its limitations.
 First, it is not the only way to view organizations.
 We have already discussed the systems view without even mentioning culture.
 Second, like so many concepts, organizational culture is not defined the same way by any two popular theorists or researchers.

-Creates pattern of beliefs, values, expectations Schein's Definition of Culture and learning
+Schein's Definition of Culture